life423/community-center/README.md

 # 🏢 **Flour Bluff Community Outreach Center**

 This project is a web application that allows users to manage the Flour Bluff Community Outreach Center.
-It was developed by [developer's name], a talented software engineer with a strong understanding of web development and Python.
+It was developed by [Drew Clark], a talented software engineer with a strong understanding of web development and Python.

 ## ✨ **Features**